nasa/Common-Metadata-Repository/README.md

     * `curl -H "Accept: application/json" -i "http://localhost:3003/granules"`
     * `curl -H "Accept: application/echo10+xml" -i "http://localhost:3003/granules"`
     * `curl -H "Accept: application/dif+xml" -i "http://localhost:3003/granules"`
+  * Echo-Token - specifies an ECHO token to use to authenticate yourself.
+  * Client-Id - Indicates a name for the client using the CMR API.
+Specifying this helps Operations monitor query performance per client.
+It can also make it easier for them to identify your requests if you contact them for assistance.

   * The response headers include CMR-Hits and CMR-Took which indicate the number of result hits and the time to build and execute the query, respectively.